dldx/PV-detector/README.md

 ## The Dataset

 I am using data gathered by [Kyle Bradbury and co-workers](https://www.nature.com/articles/sdata2016106).
-They provide high resolution (30 cm) RGB satellite imag—s for 4 Californian cities - Fresno, Oxnard, Modesto and Stockton, along with hand-labelled polygons for every PV installation in each image.
+They provide high resolution (30 cm) RGB satellite images for four Californian cities - Fresno, Oxnard, Modesto and Stockton, along with hand-labelled polygons for every PV installation in each image.
 While I have not included the dataset in this repository, you can run the `download_data.sh` script to get it all (about 50GB) from FigShare.

 ![complete satellite image with PV locations](complete_sat_image.png)